Rutgers University Department of Physics and Astronomy

 It can be beneficial to discuss homework questions with your fellow students, but your submitted answers must be your own.
 Simply asking a classmate for the answer to a problem is exploitation, not discussion.
 Representing someone else's work as your own is a serious infringement of academic integrity that is reportable to your College Dean.

 There will be a midterm and a final exam.
-The midterm will be held in place of class in the Physics Lecture Hall on Tuesday, March 7.
-The final will be Thursday, May 4, 1:30-3:00 PM at a location to be announced.
+The midterm will be held in place of class in Scott Hall 123 on Wednesday, October 25.
+The final will be Tuesday, December 19, 9:30-11:00 AM at a location to be announced.
 There will be make-up midterm and final exams for those who have an excused absence.
 Both exams will be multiple choice, computer graded, and closed book/laptop/phone.
 Material from the text, lectures, homework assignments, and quizes will be used in selecting exam questions.
 You must bring a photo ID and a pencil to the exams.

 Your course grade will be determined by: midterm -- 30%, final -- 30%, homework -- 30%, and your in-class i>clicker responses -- 10%.
 As it is easier to obtain a high score for the homework, it is impossible to get a good overall grade without a good homework score.
 Extra-credit can be achieved by attending a study group, as described below.

-We are fortunate to have two undergraduate learning assistants (Preeti Reddy and Melissa Stept) available for this course, each of whom will run two weekly study groups:
+We are fortunate to have an undergraduate learning assistant (Melissa Stept) available for this course, who will lead two weekly study groups:

-Attendance and active participation in study groups will allow students to gain extra credit.
-If you sign up at least 1.5 hours in advance (on Sakai) and show up at a weekly session then you will get an extra +1 point, and if you participate actively (ask and answer questions, draw a diagram of an astronomical phenomenon like a lunar phase or a solar eclipse, etc.) then you will get a total of +2 points.
-Obtain a minimum of 20 points this way throughout the semester and you will gain extra credit equal to a perfect score on a homework set.
-More importantly, participating in a study group will give you a huge advantage in preparing for the homework, clicker questions, and the two exams: the learning assistants, both of whom took and did well in this course in previous years, are your greatest allies in helping you master its subject matter.
+Attendance and active participation in study groups will also allow students to gain extra credit.
+If you sign up at the beginning of the semester, then for each weekly session attended you will get an extra +1 point, and if you participate actively (ask and answer questions, draw a diagram of an astronomical phenomenon like a lunar phase or a solar eclipse, etc.) then you will get a total of +2 points.
+Each 10 points earned this way will replace your lowest remaining homework score with a perfect score.
 (For students whose schedules prevent them from attending any of the weekly study groups, I am willing to give equivalent extra credit on the basis of active engagement in my weekly office hour.)

 If you have a disability, it is essential that you speak to Professor Pryor early in the semester to make the necessary arrangements to support a successful learning experience.
 Also, you must arrange for him to receive a Letter of Accommodation from the Office of Disability Services.
 See this department statement for more information and links.